Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/1. Desktop app calls Web API/README.md

      - in **User consent description** type `Accesses the TodoListService Web API as a user`
      - Keep **State** as **Enabled**
      - Select **Add scope**
+1. In the list of pages, select **Manifest**
+   - in the manifest, search for "accessTokenAcceptedVersion", and replace **null** by **2**.
+This property lets Azure AD know that the
+     Web API accepts v2.0 tokens

+> Important: it's up to the Web API to decide which generation of token (v1.0 or v2.0) it accepts.

 #### Register the client app (TodoListClient)